duncan-nguyen/IT4409/frontend/README.md

 - Open Chrome DevTools (F12)
 - Check Console for errors
 - Use chrome://webrtc-internals/ for WebRTC debugging
+- Observe renegotiation and ICE restarts in console logs
 - Monitor Network tab for API calls

 ## Build